shogun-toolbox/shogun/doc/readme/INTERFACES.md

 Running Shogun from the interfaces
 ==================================

 We assume that installation (including the interfaces) was successful and all dependencies are installed.
-See [our installation page][installation-page].
+See [INSTALL.md][installation-page].

 Note that setting some of the environmental variables should not be necessary in case you installed Shogun to the default folder or installed it from a binary package.